autoai-org/AID/components/extension-server/README.md

 * Schedule tasks.
 * Save running status.

-It should be run in a docker container.
+It should be run in a docker container, together with a redis server.